IvanMiao/Xml2Dtd-webapp/README.md

 ## Usage
 - Input your XML in the designated text area.
-- Choose between normal and strict conversion modes.
+- Currently, only normal conversion mode is available.
 - Click the convert button to generate the corresponding DTD content
-- Use the debugging feature to validate your XML against the generated DTD.
 - Copy or download the generated DTD as needed.

+## Upcoming Features
+- Strict conversion mode
+- Debugging functionality to validate XML against generated DTD

 ## License
 This project is licensed under the MIT License.